Frequently Asked Questions and Answers

 What does the Joint Program consider to be a qualified applicant?

-A qualified applicant has a solid academic record with demonstrated commitment and understanding of the program mission, as evidenced through community service or volunteer work, has health care experience and understands the PA profession.
-Proficiency in a second language is also highly valued.
+A qualified applicant has a solid academic record with demonstrated commitment and understanding of the program mission, as evidenced through community service, volunteer work, and/or healthcare experience.
+A strong understanding of the PA role and profession and proficiency in a language other than English are also highly valued.
+With regard to academics, we review prerequisite coursework and trends in grades over time to look at overall improvement.

 I would like to know how I compare to the students you typically admit.
 What are the demographics of the most recent entering class?